nec-research/glomicave/README.md

 Instead of Amazon Neptune it's possibe to use Neo4J instance as the graph database within any cloud version of the pipeline.

-#### Amazon access settings
+### Amazon access settings

-Settings to allow access to the AWS on the machine or inside a Docker container where the code will be executed.
+To properly set up access to the cloud resources follow the instructions to generate AWS access keys and configurations: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html

-TBD
+The generated 'config' and 'credintials' files are normally put into directory ~./aws.
+Normally, you should be able to use Amazon CLI tool to manage files inside the Amazon S3 bucket if access has been configured correctly.

-#### Running 'full' pipeline
+### Running 'full' pipeline

 Here is an example of running full end-to-end cloud-integrated pipeline to build knowledge graph from external ontologies and provided paper abstracts.